Greater Moldova: Romanian and Soviet communism

-Calls for returning parts of the Ukrainian SSR were eventually silenced within the Soviet communist apparatus, and were instead taken up by dissidents such as Gheorghe Ghimpu and Alexandru Usatiuc-Bulgăr.
-In 1966, another opponent of the Soviet regime, Gheorghe Muruziuc, declared at a Communist Party meeting: "in 1940, without any rationale, Bessarabia was torn out of Romania and incorporated into the USSR as the Moldavian SSR.
+Meanwhile, calls for returning parts of the Ukrainian SSR were being silenced within the Soviet communist apparatus, and were instead taken up by Moldavian dissidents such as Gheorghe Ghimpu and Alexandru Usatiuc-Bulgăr.
+In 1966, another opponent of the Soviet regime, Gheorghe Muruziuc, declared at a Moldavian Communist Party meeting: "in 1940, without any rationale, Bessarabia was torn out of Romania and incorporated into the USSR as the Moldavian SSR.
 With this violent act, the Moldavian people was split apart, with part of it in Romania and the other—in the USSR.
 Sooner or later, the Moldavian SSR will either secede from the USSR and come to function as a sovereign state, or it will unite with Romania."
 Among the communists who espoused similar ideas on this topic, Lazarev lost his position at the Ministry in 1963, having been accused of "nationalism".
 As rector of Chișinău University, where he had been reinstated in 1968, he expressed support for Greater Moldavia, describing the 1812 annexation of Bessarabia as a traumatic event.
 He repeated this claim in the 1980s, when he openly rejected standard Soviet historiography by noting that "there was nothing progressive" in the original Russian annexation, by which "the Moldavian State and people found themselves artificially dismembered".